Helveg/bwpy/docs/source/index.rst

 Slicing
 -------
 The package allows slicing data of files of `.brw` format.
-Slices are masks that can be applied to the data.

 Temporal slices can be obtained by calling the property `t`, which is an unidimensional `numpy` array:
 .. code-block:: python